marekjm/viuavm/README.markdown

 - separate compilation of Viua code modules
 - static and dynamic linking of Viua-native libraries
-- built-in, simple algorithm supporting multiple inheritance of user-defined types in Viua
-- straightforward ways to use both dynamic and static method dispatch on objects
+- straightforward ways to use both dynamic and static function call dispatch
 - first-class functions
 - closures (with multiple way of capturing objects inside a closure)
-- passing function parameters by value and move (non-copying pass)
+- passing function parameters by value, by move (non-copying pass), and by pointer
 - copy-free function returns
 - inter-function tail calls
-- support for pointers (with no arithmetic, and no reassignment - pointers may be only used for reading and mutating objects)
+- several variants of fixed-size integer arithmetic: wrapping, checked, and saturating

-For enhanced reliability, Viua assembler provides a built-in static analyser that is able to detect most common errors related to register manipulation at compile time.
+For enhanced reliability, Viua assembler provides a built-in static analyser that is able to detect most common errors related to register manipulation at compile time (type mismatches, invalid register access).
-It provides traced errors whenever possible, i.e. when SA detects an error and is able to trace execution path that would trigger it, a sequence of instructions (with source code locations) leading to the detected error is presented to the user instead of a single offending instruction.
+It provides traced errors whenever possible, i.e. when it detects an error and is able to trace execution path that would trigger it, a sequence of instructions (with source code locations) leading to the detected error is presented to the user instead of a single offending instruction.